Micro-investing apps appear to be the latest trend in the investing world. And it makes sense why so many people use them.

 Step 3: Keep a Long-Term Perspective

 Micro investing may be a sprint for short-term savings, but you can’t count on it for long-term investments.
-According to a study by the Transamerica Center for Retirement Studies, American workers across the generations have a variety of retirement dreams.
-Sixty-five percent of workers cite dreams of “traveling” – the most popular choice -- followed by “spending more time with family and friends” and “pursuing hobbies.”(2)
+And you’ll need your investments to do some heavy lifting if you want to actually live out your retirement dreams, According to one study, 67% of workers cite dreams of “traveling”—the most popular choice—followed by “spending more time with family and friends” and “pursuing hobbies.”1

 If you want to bring your retirement dreams to life, you need a nest egg.
 And not a micro-nest egg.